MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 .. _usecase1:

 ============================================================
-Use-case 1: data are retrieved automatically with requests
+Use-case 1: data are retrieved automatically by queries
 ============================================================

 .. note::